You’ve put in the hours. You’ve paid your dues.

-But, so do a lot of other folks.
+But so do a lot of other folks.

 Think about it.
 If you had lung cancer, would you go to a general practitioner or an oncologist specializing in lung cancer?
 You’d go to that lung cancer specialist – because they’re the best chance you’ve got to solve your unique problem.

-The same is true for businesses who need consultants.
+The same is true for businesses that need consultants.
 They will spend their hard-earned money to pay your fees.
 And, they want some degree of assurance that they’re going to get their money’s worth.

 Knowing that you’re an expert in their issue will boost their confidence in your ability to get the job done.

 Consultants who are specialists will appear most qualified to help and will be most appealing to the clients and potential clients with those challenges.
 Dana Anspach, certified financial planner, consultant, and retirement expert, explains: